FATF Grey List Countries 2025 and Financial Action Task Force Black List

 23. Yemen

-Note: Cambodia and Morocco are no longer in FATF grey list and not longer subjected to increased monitoring.
+Note: Cambodia and Morocco are no longer on the FATF Grey List.

 1. Democratic People's Republic of Korea